-This, therefore, normally concerns a future transfer of ownership (for declaration of a consignment: between an enterprise in the Member State of consignment and an enterprise in another country; for declaration of an arrival: between an enterprise in the Member State of destination and an enterprise in another country).
+This, therefore, normally concerns a future transfer of ownership.
 However, in practice it is often not known whether a transfer of ownership between an enterprise in the Member State of the Intrastat declaration and an enterprise in another country will take place because it is not known which country the buyer will be from.
 This buyer may be an enterprise in the Member State of destination, the Member State of consignment or another country.
 Depending on this, there may be a transfer of ownership in a Member State of declaration or not.